Great River Charter Montessori School

 Great River School (GRS) is a Montessori charter school in Saint Paul, Minnesota, United States.
 It functions as a primary, junior high, and high school.

 Great River serves 1st through 12th grade and offers the International Baccalaureate program in its 11th and 12th grades.

+Great River was also the subject of local news when one of its goats was taken, which is believed to have happened on Monday, June 26, 2023.
+St. Paul police say that goat remains were found elsewhere on Friday, June 30, and they are suspected to be the goat from GRS.